Yulan-Fang/Yulan-Fang.github.io/index.md

 ## Dehong Fang（方德洪）
 **ahdhfang AT hotmail.com**

-I am a person that lost the chance to study the master's program due to rejected visa.
+I am a person that lost the chance to study the master's program with full schalorship due to rejected visa.
+My interested field of research includes lattice Boltzmann method, immersed boundary method and their applications.
 ## Publications
 None